zouppen/pulse-openconnect-helper/README.md

 # Pulse-openconnect-helper

-Browser script for connecting to Juniper Pulse Connect Secure VPN using openconnect.
+Browser script for connecting to Juniper Pulse Connect Secure VPN using OpenConnect.
 Works even with the most hostile two-factor-authentication schemes.

 ## How it works?

-It's a user script installed to a browser which steals the session cookie and shows the user a oneliner for connecting to that VPN using open-source openconnect.
+It's a user script installed to a browser which steals the session cookie and shows the user a oneliner for connecting to that VPN using open-source OpenConnect.
 No more shady Java applets.

 ![Screenshot](screenshot.png)

 ## Installation

-1. Install openconnect.
+1. Install OpenConnect 7.08 or newer.
 Run `sudo apt install openconnect` if you are using Debian or Ubuntu.
 1. Install
    [Greasemonkey](https://addons.mozilla.org/fi/firefox/addon/greasemonkey/)
    for Firefox or